A nonparametric approach to practical identifiability of nonlinear mixed effects models: Discussion

 \section{Discussion}

 Nonlinear mixed-effects models are extensively used within the pharmacokinetics modelling community \citep{Traynard2020,Lavielle2014,Clarke1999} and hierarchical models are increasingly common throughout mathematical biology \citep{Ke2022,Gilmore2013,Carpenter2017}.
 Although this modelling framework benefits from simultaneously considering data from multiple individual participants when estimating parameters, existing approaches to study the identifiability of model parameters relies on a parametric interpretation of the population parameter distributions.
 Here, we have presented an alternative approach to studying the practical identifiability of a nonlinear mixed-effects model through a nonparametric approach.
+As we do not consider the parametric representation of the population parameter distributions, our approach is immediately applicable in the case where modellers consider different parameter distributions, or in the fully Bayesian case.
 Specifically, rather than studying when the parametric representation of two distributions are precisely equal, we focus on determining when two distributions are statistically different.

 We utilize existing statistical techniques to determine whether two distributions differ.
 At the individual level, we utilize the Kolmogorov-Smirnov two-sample test to test if the individual samples from the underlying population distribution, corresponding to the individuals in the trial, are sufficient to distinguish the underlying population-level distributions.
 However, this individual-level approach may not distinguish between population distributions that differ at the tails, although other statistical tests, such as the Anderson-Darling or Cram\'{e}r-Von Mises tests, could be used.
 Consequently, at the population level, we consider the overlapping index to quantify how the probability density functions of two population distributions differ.
 This approach calculates the total variation distance between the two corresponding probability measures but does not permit a simple test statistic to determine if the two distributions are significantly different, although it would be straightforward to fix a significance threshold in practice.
 However, our approach to practical identifiability can be easily extended to other statistical frameworks to distinguish between population parameter distributions, including other nonparametric tests that may be more appropriate or informative for a given model.